yonishelach/nvidia-data-flywheel/README.md

 #### 2&ensp;–&ensp;Instrumenting an application

-If you already write request/response logs, you can either route that traffic to a production Elasticsearch instance that you manage or bulk import them into the the Elasticsearch instance started by `docker-compose`.
+If you already write request/response logs, you can either route that traffic to a production Elasticsearch instance that you manage or bulk import them into the Elasticsearch instance started by `docker-compose`.
 For new projects the snippet below shows how a **synchronous** OpenAI call can be wrapped so every interaction is written in the expected format.

 ```python
 # examples/log_to_es.py